chloealbright/DevHiveMind/_CODE/Express/Dev Todo.md

 	```

+Create code flow and decesion making mind map

+Pre post action like a read or a sort

+Or a read to see if a sort is needed

 ## <mark style="background: #FFB86CA6;">Dev Med</mark>
 #todo/Med/Dev
 - [ ] Act as a doctor determine potential diagnosis based on blood and urine tests asking questions for each test result